ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ## @todo

 - Reconsider the removed perks (Fast Reload, Sickness, Extended Magazine).
 Perhaps they could be retained with a smaller effect, plus a disadvantage?
-  - Fast Reload: Change to "Light Clips", which increase reload speed but reduce clip size.
+  - **Fast Reload**: Change to "Light Clips", which increase reload speed but reduce clip size (or reduce damage?).
-  - Extended Magazine: Chance +300% to +20%, and add a small debuff. (still needed if we have Armory?)
+  - **Extended Magazine**: Chance +300% to +20%, and add a small debuff. (is it still needed if we have Armory?)
-  - Sickness: Also reduce player health to half?
+  - **Sickness**: Also reduce player health to half?
 Tricky to mod because it doesn't have an editable parameter, it's either ON or OFF.
 - With Fast Reload & Extended Magazine removed, should weapons have their reload speeds and clip sizes buffed slightly to compensate?
 - ?Buff **Ion Shotgun**
 - ?Remove **Rapid Fire**
+- ?Rebalance: **Mighty Burst**